Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Numerical results and discussion

-In Table \ref{table4} and Figure \ref{F4}, we give approximated solutions of $u^{\Theta_m}$ in different dimensions by convolutional neural networks.
+\end{example} Table \ref{table4} and Figure \ref{F4} display approximated solutions of $u^{\Theta_m}$ in different dimensions by convolutional neural networks.
 Besides, the 256- and 400-dimension value $u(0,\xi)$ of the solution $u$ of \eqref{eq4.1} has been replaced by the value 5.5393 and 5.9877, which also can be calculated through the classical Monte Carlo method \cite{33}.
 Thus, the different dimensions relative $L_1$-approximation error is $\frac{|u^{\Theta_m}-5.5393|}{5.5393},\frac{|u^{\Theta_m}-5.9877|}{5.9877}$, respectively.

 Comparing Table \ref{table3} and Table \ref{table4}, one can find the fact that the running time of using convolutional neural network is faster than using linear neural network.
 Generally speaking, higher-dimensional problems require more memory and take longer to compute.
-But in Table \ref{table4}, it only takes 7 seconds to calculate the 400-dimensional Hamilton-Jacobi-Bellman equation.
+While in Table \ref{table4}, it only takes 7 seconds to calculate the 400-dimensional HJB equation.
 In addition, from the relative $L_1$-approximation error and loss function in Figure \ref{F4}, the accuracy of the convolutional neural network is almost the same as that of the linear neural network.
-This shows that convolutional neural networks are more suitable than linear neural networks for the Hamilton-Jacobi-Bellman equation.
+This shows that convolutional neural networks are more suitable than linear neural networks for the HJB equation.